 Category #2 – Cost

-The second most important category to consider when shopping for pet insurance is cost.
-Let's face it, if a plan is too expensive for your monthly budget then you're not going to buy it!
+The second most important category to consider when shopping for the best insurance is cost.
+Let’s face it, if a plan is too expensive for your monthly budget then you’re not going to buy it!

-We certainly don't suggest that you should choose the cheapest plan, but when there is an apples-to-apples comparison, we do suggest you choose the better priced plan.
-It's all about finding the best value.
+We certainly don’t suggest that you should choose the cheapest plan, but when there is an apples-to-apples comparison, we do suggest you choose the better priced plan.
+It’s all about finding the best value from the best insurance plan possible.
 The price you pay should be commensurate with the coverage you receive in return.

 That’s why we created a free, custom quote system so you can compare plans and prices side-by-side.